Once you understand the different types of fire extinguishers and their uses, you need to be able to properly operate one.

-1. Identify a Clear Exit/Escape Route
+1. Identify a clear exit/escape route

-Before operating the fire extinguisher, make sure you have a clear evacuation route.
+Before operating the fire extinguisher, make sure you have a clear evacuation path.
 If you cannot put out the fire, you’ll need to make a safe exit.
 Consider this when determining where to store your fire extinguisher, and make sure you’ll have multiple exit options nearby after you retrieve it.

-2. Stand Back
+2. Stand back

 Face the fire and keep your back to the clear exit you earlier identified.
 You should stay between six and eight feet away from the flames as you prepare to operate the fire extinguisher.

-3. Discharge Extinguisher
+3. Discharge extinguisher

 P: Pull the pin on the fire extinguisher.